zfaustk/KHGraphDB/docs/home.md

 may vanish.
 That is the deal.

 This process may hold several shards.
 Hydrate fills a stub from home in one round.
-Replica, router across processes, far fill across a
-network: not this year.
+A copy of the log can be promoted.
+A sentinel watches the beat.
+Router across processes, far fill across a network: not this year.

 The arena still clones for rollback.
 Store commit is the durable write. khg `:commit` on an opened dir appends the log. compact rewrites one capture.
-Replica is not this year.
+Replica is a second directory.
 Index still sits on the Graph.
 Rebuild it from the arena after replay; do not treat it as a second truth.